waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 6](task6.png)

 **Explanation:**
-grep "ok=true" - grep command to get lines which contain string "ok=true" wc -l - wc command to count the filtered out lines
+<br>grep "ok=true" - grep command to get lines which contain string "ok=true"
+<br>wc -l - wc command to count the filtered out lines

-*we could also use grep -c which would count the lines in one line"
+<br>*we could also use grep -c which would count the lines in one line"

 ---